 "They send a message of 'I am not safe in this body.'
 That affects your nervous system and puts you on edge at all times," she says.

 To fill a growing need, Marie has transitioned to an all-digital model for now.
 She's been heartened to see that a similar sense of community and togetherness can arise during a virtual breathwork session—albeit in a Zoom chat box rather than an airy studio.

 To make sure that Black girls breathing's main event—a 90-minute breathwork session that combines three-part breathing with other spirit-led meditation and breathwork techniques—is accessible, Marie has started to offer it on a sliding payment scale of $0 to $25.

 "[Imagine] a person who is living in a space that doesn't feel good, that doesn't feel safe, but they can tune in with us to do a breathwork for an hour and a half—and they didn't have to pay for it," she says.
 "How much of a difference would that make for them to have that bit of an escape and connect to other people around the world who look like them and are experiencing similar challenges?"

-Black girls breathing is currently crowdfunding to make this goal a reality, and you can donate to support them here.
+Black girls breathing is currently crowdfunding to achieve their goal of impacting 1 million Black women and girls by 2025, and you can donate to support them here.

 Marie sees breathwork as a portal to healing that anyone, regardless of race, background, or economic status, should get the chance to try.
 "I want more of us to tap into the wisdom of our body and be obedient to the wisdom in our body," she says, "and identify what we need to help heal our body."